SUSE/pennyworth/README.md

   * open ssh port and running openssh daemon
   * the public ssh key of the user running pennyworth/rspec tests in /root/.ssh.authorized_keys

+For boxes handled by pennyworth the ssh key is copied into the target when creating the box, for images or real systems this has to be done manually.
+This can easily done by running `ssh-copy-id root@$target_system`.

 The `start_system` method returns a `VM` instance, which can be used to interact with the running machine (via SSH).
 It supports the following methods: